atlisg/vegan-bot/README.md

 `PORT=80 forever start dist/server.js`

+## Useful commands

-To stop the server, first find the id of the process
+To stop the servers, first find the id of the process

 `forever list`

 then run

 `forever stop {pid}`

+To monitor logs from the servers, first run

+`forever logs`

+to see the running processes logs, then run

+`tail FILENAME -f -n 100`

 If IP address needs to be added to mongoDB, the IP address of the droplet can be shown with